bjkemp/vs-code-powerschool/README.md

 # TLIST_SQL Syntax Highlighting Extension for Visual Studio Code

+This is a dead end.
+Looks like as of 2019, VS Code no longer lets you edit the diagnostic queue for existing collections.
+Hopefully there will be a way around this at some point. (i.e. I can't get rid of javascript problem highlighting when using tlist_sqls in embedded javascript)

 This extension provides syntax highlighting for TList SQL statements in Visual Studio Code.
 The author is not affiliated with PowerSchool.

 ## Features